Wayfair’s Emily Yu: Performance Equity Data Key to Employee Retention

 As an e-commerce retailer, we had incredible demand and growth during the pandemic.
 But we were trying to maintain business continuity in a time where we had a totally new working model to adopt, while our business partners and business were also facing unprecedented demand.
 So it was sort of on our team to think about how we could scale and ensure, from a people analytics perspective especially, that our organization and leaders had access and a sense for how their teams were doing without necessarily being in the same place as them.

-Visier imagined five HR superpowers that guided leaders through the last 18 months.
+Visier imagined five HR superpowers that guide leaders.
 What’s your superpower and did it help with that challenge of getting a pulse on your teams?